×

 • Showing a pattern of similar false allegations (Carlyle v.
 State).

 • Navigating Complexity in Florida Sex Crime Defense: Failing to properly utilize these exceptions can cripple a defense in Tampa.
-There are attorneys who do not even know about the exceptions and presume tehse defenses are off limits to their clients.
+There are attorneys who do not even know about the exceptions and presume these defenses are off limits to their clients.
 Rocky’s expertise ensures all relevant avenues are explored within the complex rules of evidence.

 • Blog Article: Learn more about Florida’s Rape Shield Law from a Tampa perspective.